-This is a traditional resume style and is most popular resume format familiar to employers.
-It is ideal for people with at least 10-15 years of work experience.
+This is a traditional resume style and is most popular format familiar to employers.
+Use this format, if you have at least 10-15 years of work experience.

 The reverse chronological resume is exactly what its name implies.
-In your resume, start filling your work experience section with your most recent position and end it with the earliest.
+In this, start filling your work experience section with your most recent position and end it with the earliest.
 Your work history is listed in descending order, according to the respective dates.
-Although many employers prefer this, it is not the most creative type of resume design.
+Although many employers prefer this, it is not the most creative type of design.

 If you are an entry-level job hunter or lack relevant work experience because you are a student/recent graduate, your skills can emphasize over lack of experience in a functional resume.
-Functional resumes are also effective for people looking to make a career change or people who have gaps in their employment history.
-Here, the focus is driven towards relevant skills of the applicant rather than his/her job titles.
+If you are looking at making a career change or have gaps in employment history, you can use functional resumes.
+Here, you should focus on relevant skills rather than job titles.

-A functional resume conceals the fact that the applicant may possess imperfect work experience and hence the HR managers might think he/she is withholding some information.
+A functional resume conceals the fact that you may possess imperfect work experience and hence the HR managers might think you are withholding some information.

 As the name suggests, this format uses the best aspects of both the chronological and skills-based resume formats.
-This is a great choice for experienced applicants and career changers as this format highlights transferable skills.
+This is a great choice if you are an experienced applicant as this format highlights transferable skills.
 Begin with writing the most recent/advanced degrees and work in descending order.
-Here, there is no need to list graduation dates, but if you have graduated with high distinction, or achieved other high honors, do list them in your resume as this will set you apart from other applicants.
+Here, there is no need to list graduation dates, but if you have graduated with high distinction, or achieved other high honors, do list them as this will set you apart from other applicants.

-Combination resume is not as familiar as the first two formats and it can be longer than 2-3 pages and hence it is not recommended for recent graduates or job seekers with less experience.
+Combination resume is not as familiar as the first two formats and it can be longer than 2-3 pages and we do not recommend if you are a recent graduate or job seeker with less experience.

-This type of resume is a perfect choice in cases when you need different resume for different jobs.
-A targeted resume is aimed at a particular job and should be straight forward and brief to make it easy for the employer to read.
+This type of resume is a perfect choice if you need different resume for different jobs.
+You should use a targeted resume to stress on the suitability for a particular job profile.

 No matter which format you use, your resume layout should try to catch the eye of the employer.
 It should scream out “READ ME!”.
-The most trending type of resume layout in 2019 is shown below:
+Following resume layout was trending in 2019: